vardilab/host-virus-pairing/README.md

 Chimeric contigs and ambigous cells are removed. explanations and input requirements are in the notebook:
 sankey_wrapper_extended.ipynb

+#### Create phylogenetic trees of 18s rRNA and viral marker genes
+Run the bash codes in the folder "marker_gene_trees" in the script folder.

 #### Creating a reference database from identified single-cells

 Assembled transcripts de-duplicated using cd-hit